Be aware of Recharge and Get Paid (RAGP) online business in Nigeria. This article gives a comprehensive information about this online business.

 However, the validity of such claims would need to be verified by those who personally know these people.

 The first sore point a curious prospect would notice is that the company’s website About Page does not tell visitors the people behind this business.

 Albeit, this is very important, especially for an online business.
 It lends the business a form of authenticity.

 Also, it is usually comforting to see an authentic profile of a business owner and other directors [if applicable] of a business.

-Especially, when millions of Nigerians are claimed to be investing daily in this particular business.
+Especially, a business that claims that millions of Nigerians are investing daily in their business.

 According to the RAGP website, the business address is located at HCR Plaza, Plot 521 Sylvester Ugo Cresent, Behind Ecobank, Jabi, Abuja.